loopbackio/loopback.io/pages/en/lb2/Memory-connector.md

   See [GeoPoint class](https://docs.strongloop.com/display/TRASH/GeoPoint-class) for more information on geo-filtering.

 {% include important.html content="

-Limitations

 The memory connector is designed for development and testing of a single-process application without setting up a database.
 It cannot be used in a cluster as the worker processes will have their own isolated data not shared in the cluster.

 You can persist data between application restarts using the `file` property.
-See [Data persistence](/doc/en/lb2/Memory-connector.html) for more information.
+See [Data persistence](Memory-connector.html) for more information.
 " %}

 ## Creating a data source

-By default, an application created with the [Application generator](/doc/en/lb2/Application-generator.html) has a memory data source defined; for example:
+By default, an application created with the [Application generator](/doc/{{page.lang}}/lb2/Application-generator.html) has a memory data source defined; for example:

 **/server/datasources.json**